anilabhadatta/educative.io_scraper/README.md

       </ul>
     - Click on `Start Chromedriver` to start the Chromedriver.
-    - Click on `Login Account` to log in to your Educative.io account and click on `Close Browser Button` to close the browser after the login is successfully completed.
+    - Click on `Login Account` to log in to your Educative.io account and click on `Close Browser Button` to close the browser after the login is completed.
     - Click on `Start Scraper` to begin scraping the courses.
     - The scraper will automatically stop after scraping all the URLs in the selected text file.
     - If you decide to stop the scraper using the `Stop Scraper Button` before it finishes or face any errors, the most